karunmj/glocvis/README.md

 # glocvis

-use google location history to visualize commute pattern
+use google location history to visualize patterns